Shopify/polaris/polaris.shopify.com/content/components/banner.md

     description: Default to using toasts for success messages, unless the feedback is delayed, persistent, or has a call to action.
 Include next steps if applicable.
   - fileName: banner-warning.tsx
     title: Warning
     description: Use to display information that needs attention or that merchants need to take action on.
-Seeing these banners can be stressful for merchants so be cautious about using them
+Seeing these banners can be stressful for merchants so be cautious about using them.
   - fileName: banner-critical.tsx
     title: Critical
     description: Use to communicate problems that have to be resolved immediately for merchants to complete a task.
 For example, you will show this banner for orders with high fraud risk.
-Seeing these banners can be stressful for merchants so be cautious about using them
+Seeing these banners can be stressful for merchants so be cautious about using them.
   - fileName: banner-in-a-modal.tsx
     title: In a modal
     description: Banners inside of modals render with less spacing and a pared-back design to fit within a content context.